pedrolucas7i/DockerAppStore/README.md

 ## ✨ Features

 - View official Docker images with icons and descriptions
-- Generate `docker run` scripts with unique ports
+- Generate `docker run` scripts with unique ports for each app
 - Two modes:
   - **Online Mode**: Fetches live data from Docker Hub API
   - **Offline Mode**: Uses local JSON file for offline availability
 - Lightweight UI using HTML templates
-- Caching and background updating (in online mode)
+- Caching and background updating in online mode to keep the app data up to date
+- Search functionality to easily find apps by name
+- Install Docker apps directly using the provided `docker run` commands

 ---